pivotal/docs-platform-automation/docs/tasks.md

 ### stage-configure-apply
 This is an _advanced task_.
-Stage a product to Ops Manager, configure that product, and apply changes only to that product without applying changes to the rest of the foundation.
+Stage a product to Tanzu Operations Manager, configure that product, and apply changes only to that product without applying changes to the rest of the foundation.

 {% include '.disable-verifiers.md' %}